BrendanD7/Sudoku-DesignPatterns/doc/Singleton.md

 As such, the factory is accessed by the getInstance method in the client program.

 ## Why have we used it?
 We have used the singleton to create the factories as we want to ensure that object creation is consistent.
 If there were several factories created, the boards could be created incorrectly.
-Having blobal access to the factory also makes it easier to manage object creation within the game.
+Having global access to the factory also makes it easier to manage object creation within the game.

 # UML
 ![Singleton UML](../data/Singleton-UML.png)